wannabeOG/MAS-PyTorch/README.md

 Evaluating the model
 -------------------------------

-Evaluate the model by calling on the **``evalute.py``** file on some task
+The model is evaluated at the end of the training sequence

-This file returns the "forgetting" that the model has undergone on previous tasks whilst being trained on a sequence of tasks.
-For example if you call the file on the data of Task_2 after being trained on all the four tasks, it returns the performance loss of the model on Task_2 compared to the performance of the model whilst being trained on Task_2 specifically (this is read in from the ``performance.txt`` file stored in the folder specific to Task_2)
+The "forgetting" that the model has undergone on previous tasks whilst being trained on a sequence of tasks is computed and returned on the terminal.
+The function *compute_forgetting* reads in the previous performance from the ``performance.txt`` file stored in the folder specific to a task and compares it to the present performance of the model on that task.

 To-Do's for this project
 -------------------------------------

--[ ] Split the [MNIST dataset][12] to create another sequence of tasks and train the model on this sequence in addition to the tasks created from the Tiny_Imagenet dataset
+-[ ] Split the [MNIST dataset][12] to create another sequence of tasks and train the model on this sequence in addition to the tasks created from the Tiny_Imagenet dataset\
 -[ ] Implement the idea of local Hebbian method (referred to in the paper as "local" method) which has not been implemented in the repository open sourced by the authors